Web app Regensburg Model:

 In the Regensburg Model, national emission paths are derived from a global emission path using the Regensburg Formula which leads to converging per capita emissions (see publications below).

-- Global CO2 budget 2020 - 2100 (see information in the respective app):
+- Global CO2 budget 2020 - 2100 (information on this can be found here: http://ipcc-co2-budgets.climate-calculator.info)

-- Separate CO2 budgets at global level 2020 - 2100:
+- Separate CO2 budgets at global level 2020 - 2100 (reason: the emission data used for the countries does not include these emissions):

-- International shipping and aviation (ISA): 3% of the global remaining budget (roughly the current share of global emissions)
+Assumption in the web app: 3.2% of the global remaining budget (current share of global emissions)

-- Potential for global net negative emissions and thus for a volume overshoot: Minimum global CO2 emissions by 2100 -0.7 Gt (-2% of global emissions in 2019)
+Assumption in the web app: Minimum global CO2 emissions by 2100 -3.7 Gt (-10% of global emissions in 2019)

 When you select a country, you can see the resulting emission paths, reference values and other key figures.